cybersecurity-lab/smqtt/README.md

 ## Simple test

-This implementation can be easily tested by launching the test.GKDMqttTest program that runs a GKD server and n SecureMQTT clients.
-One of the three GKD methods can be selected.
+This implementation can be easily tested also by launching the test.GKDMqttTest program that runs a GKD server and n SMQTT clients.
+One of the three GKD methods can be selected (default is 2=update).
-By default it expects a standard MQTT running locally at 127.0.0.1:1883, however it can be properly configured, using the ‘-b’ option, to use an external broker.
+By default it expects a standard MQTT running locally at 127.0.0.1:1883, however the broker address can be expititely configured using the ‘-b’ option.

 For running a simple test, open a terminal and run the following command: java -cp lib/* test.GKDMqttTest -v

 This test program lounches a GKD server and n SecureMQTT clients.
 One of the three GKD methods can be selected.
-By default it expects a standard MQTT running locally at 127.0.0.1:1883, however it can be properly configured, using the ‘-b’ option, to use an external broker.
+By default it expects a MQTT broker running locally at 127.0.0.1:1883, however it can be properly configured, using the ‘-b’ option, to use an external broker.